 Apply the CR again.
 Add the required data which was deleted earlier at correct location, save it and apply the yaml using kubectl apply -f <environment.yaml> command.
-50 Assessing cluster configuration before deployment Config-Checker execution and status details

 Deploying NetBackup

 - Preparing the environment for NetBackup installation on EKS - Recommendations of NetBackup deployment on EKS - Limitations of NetBackup deployment on EKS - About primary server CR and media server CR - Monitoring the status of the CRs - Updating the CRs - Deleting the CRs - Configuring NetBackup IT Analytics for NetBackup deployment - Managing NetBackup deployment using VxUpdate - Migrating the node group for primary or media servers